innotrade/enapso-graphdb-admin/README.md

 	});
 ```

-## Delete user role
+## Delete User

+**Caution!
+This deletes the user including all assigend authorities (roles)!
+This operation cannot be undone!**
-Delete the user of GraphDB
+Deletes a user from the GraphDB instance:

 ```javascript
 graphDBEndpoint
   .deleteUser({